 The second infinity room is pictured above with the polka dot balls.
 Unfortunately, the lighting is so dark that it is hard to get good pictures but it is really cool to see in person.
 I didn’t take any pictures in the third infinity room because it made me feel uncomfortable.
 While we were waiting in line for the infinity room with floating lanterns, which reminded me of Tangled, there was a mirror box with a beautiful light display inside which you can see below.

 The biggest downside to this exhibit is that you only get around 30 seconds in each infinity room.
 It is not nearly long enough for the floating lanterns room.
 This was my favorite part of the exhibit.
-My only regret was that I didn’t play I See The Light from Tangled but I wanted to videotape the room.
-You can see the video from my instagram below.

 The last room of the exhibit is not an infinity room.
 It is a white room with stickers everywhere.
 When your group enters you will be handed a small sheet of stickers so that you too can add one to space.